 She paints from memory and constantly reinforces a sense optimism with her impeccable attention to detail.
 With such a special and distinguishable style, the embodiment of her work nurtures the idea of vitality and hope.

-Khaled Sorour is an artist whose work I truly admire.
-As cheesy and cliche as it may sound, just seeing his work makes me smile.
-His collection of paintings reveal the daily nuances we experience in Cairo represented through his pop-art-like-style with bold outlines creating a powerful depth within his work.
+Khaled Sorour’s collection of paintings reveal the daily nuances we experience in Cairo represented through his pop-art-like-style with bold outlines creating depth within his work.

 Hussein Bicar was one of Egypt's most noteworthy and accomplished artists of the 20th century and the first Egyptian to illustrate Arabic children's books.
 He was also a teacher, storywriter, poet, reporter and musician.
 He's known for utilising the Nubian and Ancient Egyptian cultures within his artworks.The austerity within Bicar's work is highlighted with his strict lines.
 As a multitalented individual, Bicar made a conscious decision to steer away from Western art and create his own approach to art, and he believed that channeling his Egyptian roots would aid him in doing so.
 And I'd definitely say it did

 Emad Ibrahim's emotionally charged paintings become heightened especially in this one with his monochromatic colour palette.

 Ibrahim signature mix of charcoal and acrylics portrays a lot of the life in the countryside with his paintings, revealing its simplicity and peacefulness; which it creates a great contrast with the other paintings that depict the bustling Cairene streets.